OTC Bulletin Board

 Companies quoted on the OTCBB had to fully report (i.e., current with all required SEC filings) but there were no market capitalization, minimum share price, corporate governance or other requirements to be quoted.
 Companies which had been "de-listed" from stock exchanges for falling below minimum capitalization, minimum share price or other requirements often ended up being quoted on the OTCBB.
 An E after the ticker symbol meant that the company was late in its SEC filings.

 Stock of non-reporting companies (those without current SEC filings) may be quoted on one of the markets operated by OTC Markets Group.
-When the OTCBB was operational, most OTCBB companies were dually quoted, meaning they were quoted on both the OTCBB and the one of the OTC Markets Group markets.
+When the OTCBB was operational, most OTCBB companies were dually quoted, meaning they were quoted on both the OTCBB and the OTC Markets Group markets.
 Stocks traded on these markets are usually thinly traded microcap or penny stocks.
 Both retail and institutional investors generally avoid them, because of fears that share prices are easily manipulated and the potential for fraud.
-The SEC issues stern warnings to investors to be aware of common fraud and manipulation schemes.
+The SEC issues warnings to investors to be aware of fraud and manipulation schemes.
 As such, most companies choose to list on more established exchanges such as the NYSE MKT, New York Stock Exchange, or NASDAQ once eligible.
 For a time, FINRA believed that the proposed "quotation consolidation system" would enhance transparency, thereby decreasing the potential for price manipulation or fraud.

 The suffix ".OB" in a stock-ticker listing signifies "over-the-counter bulletin board" according to its Reuters Instrument Code.